Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Self-Distillation With Adaptive Relevance Margins

-So far, the loss calculation has used only a single $(q_i, d_i^+, d_i^-)$ triple.
-While na\"ive in-batch negative variants $l_{ij}$ of the static and adaptive targets losses can be derived by replacing $d_i^-$ with multiple $d_j^- \in D^-$, this yields sub-par results if not combined with batch sampling techniques.
-Instead, we extend the adaptive targets approach to approximate this sampling by using multiple different target values for each individual training triple.
+\paragraph{Distributed Targets.} So far, the loss calculation has used only a single triplet~$(q_i, d_i^+, d_i^-)$.
+While na\"ive in-batch negative variants~$l_{ij}$ of the static and adaptive targets losses can be derived by replacing~$d_i^-$ with multiple $d_j^- \in D^-$, this yields sub-par results if not combined with batch sampling techniques.
+Instead, we extend the adaptive targets approach to approximate this sampling by using multiple different target values for each individual training triplet:

-The intuition behind this approach is that the target now forms a distribution over the negative documents in the batch.
+The intuition behind this approach is that the target now forms a distribution over the negative documents~$D^-$ in the batch.
 Instead of comparing each triplet in the batch with a single target, we repeatedly compare the margin to the original negative with targets from all of the negatives in a batch.
-In other words, these repeated comparisons estimate the average scaled similarity of a positive document to (a sample of) the population of negative documents.
-If this similarity is high ($\approx 1$), the sample contains documents that are hard to distinguish w.r.t. relevancy and thus contains rich information to establish a positive-negative class separation.
-If this similarity is low ($\approx 0$), the sample contains documents that are easy to distinguish w.r.t relevancy.
+In other words, these repeated comparisons estimate the average scaled similarity of a positive document~$d^+$ to (a sample of) the population of negative documents~$D^-$.
+If the similarity is high~($\approx 1$), the sample contains documents that are hard to distinguish in terms of relevance and thus comprises rich information to establish a positive--negative class separation.
+If the similarity is low ($\approx 0$), the sample contains documents that are easy to distinguish in terms of relevance.
 A high in-batch negative document similarity translates to a large margin to maximize the impact on the loss, and vice versa.

-While adaptive targets opt to use in-batch information to increase the count of total available training triples, distributed targets instead exploit the in-batch distribution to make a more accurate estimation of the target for each original triple.
+While adaptive targets opt to use in-batch information to increase the count of total available training triplets, distributed targets instead exploit the in-batch distribution to make a more accurate estimation of the target for each original triplet.
 One can also consider the distributed targets approach as optimizing for the implicit mean document distance.
-The reason optimizing it implicitly works and optimizing it explicitly, i.e., by taking the mean scaled document similarity within the loss as target, does not work is because optimizing it explicitly repositions only $d_i^-$ in latent space rather than all $d_j^-\in D^-$ as the implicit mean does.
+The reason optimizing it implicitly works and optimizing it explicitly (i.e., by taking the mean scaled document similarity within the loss as target) does not work is because optimizing it explicitly repositions only~$d_i^-$ in latent space rather than all $d_j^-\in D^-$ as the implicit mean does.